starzel/buildout/README.txt

 stacktrace
     The part ``stacktrace-script`` adds a bash-script ``./bin/stack.sh`` that will print the current stacktrace to stdout.
 Useful to find out what Plone is doing when it's busy.

+    This was removed in 5.2.2 because it only works with ZServer (i.e. in Python 2).
+Use https://pypi.org/project/py-spy/ instead.

 pre-commit
     This installs a pre-commit-hook that runs several code analysis tests including black.